Toward Long-Term and Archivable Reproducibility: Abstract

 \section{Abstract}

 Analysis pipelines commonly use high-level technologies that are popular when created, but are unlikely to be readable, executable, or sustainable in the long term.
-A set of criteria is introduced to address this problem: Completeness (no execution requirement beyond a minimal Unix-like operating system, no administrator privileges, no network connection, and storage primarily in plain text); modular design; minimal complexity; scalability; verifiable inputs and outputs; version control; linking analysis with narrative; and free software.
-As a proof of concept, we introduce ``Maneage'' (Managing data lineage), enabling cheap archiving, provenance extraction, and peer verification that been tested in several research publications.
+A set of criteria is introduced to address this problem: Completeness (no execution requirement beyond a minimal Unix-like operating system, no administrator privileges, no network connection, and storage primarily in plain text); modular design; minimal complexity; scalability; verifiable inputs and outputs; version control; linking analysis with narrative; and free and open source software.
+As a proof of concept, we introduce ``Maneage'' (Managing data lineage), enabling cheap archiving, provenance extraction, and peer verification that has been tested in several research publications.
 We show that longevity is a realistic requirement that does not sacrifice immediate or short-term reproducibility.
 The caveats (with proposed solutions) are then discussed and we conclude with the benefits for the various stakeholders.
-This paper is itself written with Maneage (project commit \projectversion).
+This article is itself a \emph{Maneage'd} project (project commit \projectversion).